• Search robertedunn.com/blog

 0 Comments

 Bill, my friend from St. Stephen, told me about Wim Muller.
 Born in Curaçao, a Dutch Caribbean island, Mr. Muller, the white-haired gentleman, here plays his own waltz with another pianist.
-I listened to some of his other compositions.
-He is a kind of Caribbean Chopin.
+He is a Caribbean Chopin.

 0 Comments